 Up to this point your group has been just an idea, with no recognition from the SCA.
 Now it's time to get serious.
-If you have not done so already, now would be a very good time to contact the Kingdom Seneschal and let them know what you're planning, and the baronial seneschal if you are thinking of establishing a canton or hamlet within an existing barony (don't go straight to the Kingdom Seneschal without talking to anyone in the barony first - that would be rude!).
-It's best to know that you will get the "i"s dotted and the "t"s crossed on the first attempt and not have your group delayed by a minor oversight.
+If you have not done so already, now would be a very good time to contact the Kingdom Seneschal and let them know what you're planning, and the baronial seneschal if you are thinking of establishing a canton or hamlet within an existing barony (don't go straight to the Kingdom Seneschal without talking to anyone in the barony first - that would be impolite!).
+It's best to know that you will get things sorted on the first attempt and not have your group delayed by a minor oversight.